Skip to content

 Overview:

 Chromate conversion coating, or Alodine, is a chemical process that creates a thin, protective layer of chromate on the surface of aluminium.
-This coating is often used in the aerospace and defense industries, and it’s ideal for aluminium hollow sections, aluminium sheets, and aluminium channels that require extra corrosion protection without compromising conductivity.
+This coating is often used in the aerospace and defense industries, and it’s ideal for aluminium hollow sections, aluminium sheets, and stainless steel c channels that require extra corrosion protection without compromising conductivity.

 Benefits: